-This is the privacy notice of Hayley C Lewis trading as Elestration.
-In this document, "we", "our", or "us" refer to Hayley C Lewis trading as Elestration®.
+This is the privacy notice of Hayley C Kamans trading as Elestration.
+In this document, "we", "our", or "us" refer to Hayley C Kamans trading as Elestration®.

-I Hayley C Lewis am the sole trader of Elestration registered in the United Kingdom.
+I Hayley C Kamans am the sole trader of Elestration registered in the United Kingdom.

 Our registered office can be provided upon request as this is a personal home address.